Ruisum/light-framework/README.md

 # light-framework
-Frist attempt at a framework
+First attempt at a framework